MichaelMartinez/Caffeine_Industries/content/thick-client-architecture.md

 effort in parallel.

 Don't get me wrong, a masterfully crafted RESTful API is indeed a thing of beauty and generally bomb-proof.
-However, geting a "working" web app out the door without knowing the nuts and bolts of a massive server-side framework is within closer reach than ever before.
+However, getting a "working" web app out the door without knowing the nuts and bolts of a massive server-side framework is within closer reach than ever before.
 Exciting!!!!